Abarim Publications' online Biblical Hebrew Dictionary

 - The feminine noun מלחמה (milhama), meaning battle or war.
 This noun occurs 319 times in the Bible, and again predominantly in references to wars in which YHWH is involved.
 It's this noun that's used in the curious and almost paradoxical statement יהוה איש מלחמה יהוה שמו (YHWH 'sh melehema YHWH shemu), meaning "YHWH is a man of war; YHWH is his name" (Exodus 15:3).

-The root-verb לחם (laham) means to eat or use as food.
-The verb occurs a dozen times, predominantly in the poetic literature of he Bible (Proverbs 4:17, Psalm 141:3).
+The verb לחם (laham) means to eat or use as food.
+The verb occurs a dozen times, predominantly in the poetic literature of the Bible (Proverbs 4:17, Psalm 141:3).

 This verb has one derivative: the masculine noun לחם (lehem), meaning food or bread or grain.
 This noun occurs 296 times and its meanings are: bread (Genesis 18:5, Numbers 21:5), sacrificial bread (Leviticus 21:6), food in general (Judges 13:16), food for animals (the ant: Proverbs 6:8; beasts in general: Psalm 147:9), and a small cluster of sayings such as the bread of wickedness (Proverbs 4:17), the bread of idleness (Proverbs 31:27), or evil that is sweet in the mouth but in the stomach it turns to cobra's venom (Job 20:14).